Community Spotlight: Child Saving Institute

 Child Saving Institute

-Child Saving Institute opened its doors to children in 1892 to “respond to the cry of a child.”
+For generations, Child Saving Institute has been a trusted partner and community leader by intentionally bringing essential services together in one place so families can build relationships that last.
 They remain steadfast to their work ensuring families in need, regardless of their ability to pay, have the support they need to be the best family they can be.
 CSI programs make the community stronger by preventing abuse, neglect and trauma by intervening early and addressing situations that put children and families at risk.
 The programs include child welfare services, emergency shelter, early childhood education, prevention service and mental health services.

 • Triage Center